php-ru/symfony-docs-ru/http_cache/varnish.rst

 =========================================

-Because Symfony's cache uses the standard HTTP cache headers, the :ref:`symfony-gateway-cache` can easily be replaced with any other reverse proxy. `Varnish`_ is a powerful, open-source, HTTP accelerator capable of serving cached content fast and including support for :doc:`Edge Side Includes </http_cache/esi>`.
+Because Symfony's cache uses the standard HTTP cache headers, the :ref:`symfony-gateway-cache` can be replaced with any other reverse proxy. `Varnish`_ is a powerful, open-source, HTTP accelerator capable of serving cached content fast and including support for :doc:`Edge Side Includes </http_cache/esi>`.